KnorpelSenf/cloudconvert-bot/README.md

 gcloud app deploy
 ```

+## Translations

+The bot can be translated on the website [POEditor](https://poeditor.com/join/project/rBNUMw67kZ).
+All contributions are welcome.
+Feel free to add your own language if you like.

 ## What else is there to say

 There's not too much documentation, but the code is quite clean IMO.